 Tudor Explorers Assembly

-Written for cast of 30 but easily adapted up or down.
+Written for a cast of 30 but easily adapted up or down.

-Duration: approx. 10 minutes reading time but double this (20 mins) with inclusion of music suggestions.
+Duration: approx. 10 minutes reading time but double this (20 mins) with the inclusion of music suggestions.

 Richard Chancellor: Well I decided not to bother going North West, as you had.
 Thought I’d try going North East, round the top of Europe, instead.
 Well, I never made it to the Indies either, but I did meet a fascinating, if rather frightening chap, called Ivan the Terrible – the Tsar of Russia, who agreed for us English to trade with his country.

-Francis Drake (striding onto stage, impatiently): Enough!
+Francis Drake (striding onto the stage, impatiently): Enough!
 Enough!
-I expect they’re (pointing to audience) wondering where I’ve got to!
+I expect they’re (pointing to the audience) wondering where I’ve got to!
 Me alias El Draque!
 This lot might have gone cruising around .. trying to find the East …and failing!
-I not only made it all the way round the globe but I came back …LOADED!
+I not only made it all the way around the globe but I came back …LOADED!

 Elizabeth 1st: Ah!
 Francis!
 Or (tapping his shoulder with a royal sceptre) shouldn’t I say, Sir Francis!
 What a rogue!
 Fancy robbing all those Spanish and Portuguese treasure ships!
 How very wicked of you …(smiling coquettishly, then snapping nastily) Now hand it over!

 Narrator: And so the English got richer, thanks to the piracy of Drake!